BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 We will be using the could service for version control GitHub for sharing what we have under version control with eacho other, and/or the world.
-For this, you will need an account on GitHub, and enable Saga to communicte with GitHub's servers.
+For this, you will need an account on GitHub, and enable Fox to communicte with GitHub's servers.

 ### Create an account on GitHub